KMarshallX/VesselBoost/paper/paper.md

 ![Quantitative evaluation of *Module 2* (*TTA*) from **VesselBoost** on 3D MRA image slab with an isotropic resolution of 300 $\mu$m.
 Dice scores were estimated for the initial segmentation (proxy) and the final segmentation, with the ground truth image as a reference.
 In green, we show the boost in Dice score after test-time adaptation. \label{fig:5}](figure5.png)

-## Other considerations
-As with most deep learning models, our segmentation model is susceptible to distribution shifts and has limited performance under certain conditions.
-Specifically, our models were trained on images without any brain mask applied.
-Given the similarity in the intensity of skin or fat and cerebral vessels in MRA images, the segmentation output may inevitably include false-positive voxels outside the brain.
-Thus, to achieve optimal segmentation of cerebral vasculature, we recommend users apply a brain mask after prediction, eliminating any potential artifacts from skin or fat.
-This additional step will further enhance the accuracy and reliability of *VesselBoost*'s segmentation performance.
-Moreover, throughout our assessment, we use a fixed threshold for removing small disconnected components as part of our post-processing.
-Fine-tuning the post-processing parameters in a case-by-case scenario will enable users to optimize the segmentation outcomes and effectively mitigate any potential artifacts arising from variations in image resolution.

 # Discussion and Conclusion
-- predict - works well on MRA images at different resolutions
-- boost - shows the potential to train networks on comparatively small amounts of data, which then improve their segmentation performance beyond the training data
-- tta - allows to train on larger, imperfect labels and then improve upon the inital prediction for a specific image
+We found that the networked trained on low-resolution MRA images performed well on high-resolution data.
+We could also show that for vessel segmentation, there is the potential to train networks on a single data set, which then create segmentations better than the training data.
+In addition, test-time adaption allows to train on larger data sets with imperfect labels, and then improve upon the inital prediction for a specific image.
+Note that we always trained and predicted on un-masked images, but applied a brain mask afterwards to remove unwanted false postitive segmentations stemming from the skin or fat around the skull.
+When prediciting directly on masked images, we noticed that the network would segment the rim of the masked volume as a vessel.
+Thus, we recommend to predict first and then apply a brain mask.
+During post-processing, we use a fixed threshold for removing small disconnected components.
+This threshold can be adapted to cater for very high- or low-resolution images.
-- Potential application include the segmentation of small datasets with unique contrasts, e.g. ex vivo MRI.
-VesselBoost can also be combined with existing, traditional segmentation techniques, which can receive a *boost* in their performance.
+In conclusion, VesselBoost has the potential to facilitate the segmentation of small datasets with unique contrasts, such as ex-vivo MRI.
+It can also be combined with existing, traditional segmentation techniques, to provide a *boost* to their performance.

 # Code Availability